DOI-ONRR/research/nrrd-research/00_UserTypes/00_UserTypes.md

 ![Visual summary of domain learner participants, with the majority of participants located between system understanding and known question, closer to system understanding, for finding data on the site and closest to make a decision, but also close to provide an answer and present data, for usage of the data, defined as someone who seeks to understand the whole picture for the domain they oversee](https://github.com/ONRR/research/blob/master/nrrd-research/00_UserTypes/DomainLearners.png)

 ### Goals
-* Keep tabs on how well the process is working for the domain or locality he/she is interested in.
+* Keep tabs on how well the process is working for the domain or locality they are interested in.
-* Make decisions based on what he/she sees in the data.
+* Make decisions based on what they see in the data.
-* Answer questions pertaining to his or her domain and the process.
+* Answer questions pertaining to their domain and the process.

 ### Pain Points
 * Seeing the information for the domain or locality that they’re interested in all in one place